 What does human trafficking mean?

-Human trafficking is a form of modern day slavery.
+Essentially, human trafficking is the severe exploitation of someone for the purposes of sex or labor through force, fraud or coercion.
+Victims and survivors of human trafficking include children, women and men, and come from different races and religions.
 It has many faces and includes more situations than many people realize.
-But the common elements are clear — the severe exploitation of someone for the purposes of sex or labor through force, fraud or coercion.
-Victims and survivors of human trafficking include children, women and men, and come from different races and religions.
+But the common elements are clear — someone with more relative power targeting someone with a social vulnerability and compelling (physically or psychologically) that person to work or provide commercial sexual services.

 What are examples of human trafficking?

-- Runaway kids from broken homes manipulated into prostitution
+- Runaway kids from broken homes lured into prostitution

 - Desperate laborers conned into impossible debt for the chance to work abroad